-One of the claims made by the mainstream economics was that if Japan continues to accumulate government debts the economy would sooner or later face with the rising interest due to the so-called crowing-out effects, which reduces investment and cancel out the effects of fiscal policy.
+One of the claims made by the mainstream economics was that if Japan continues to accumulate government debts the economy would sooner or later face with the rising interest due to the socalled crowing-out effects, which reduces investment and cancel out the effects of fiscal policy.
 Yet, such rises in interest rates did not occur.
-To examine this claim, we have run simulations under the loanable funds ASD model (lines 4 in Figures 17 and 18).
-Indeed, line 4 in the diagram of nominal interest rate in Figure 18 shows that nominal interest rate is increasing as the government debts continues to increase under fiscal policy during the lost 30 years.
+To examine this claim, let us observe the behaviors of nominal interest: line 3 in green under EM model and dotted line 4 in pink under LF model in Figure 20.
+Indeed, nominal interest of line 4 shows that nominal interest rate is increasing as the government debts continues to increase under fiscal policy during the lost 30 years.
+That is, crowing-out effect by mainstream economists seem to have been supported by the flawed LF model.

 On the contrary, nominal interest rates continued to decline during the lost 30 years in Japan.
 Line 3 of endogenous money ASD model in the same diagram illustrates this continued decline of nominal interest rate.
-This declining nominal interest rate has been a puzzle for the mainstream economists whose mindsets are occupied by the loanable funds model (exogenous money).
-Our EM model indicates that money stock (line 3 of the money stock diagram in Figure 18) continues to increase due to the accumulated debts by the government, which pushes down the nominal interest rate.
-This is another example that shows the mainstream theory of loanable funds model is flawed.
+This declining nominal interest rate has been a puzzle for the mainstream economists whose mindsets are occupied by the loanable funds (exogenous money) model.
+Our EM model indicates that money stock (bold line 3 in green) of the money stock diagram in Figure 20) continues to increase due to the accumulated debts by the government, which in turn pushes down the nominal interest rate.
+This is another example that demonstrates how the mainstream theory of loanable funds model is flawed.

-Interestingly, real interest rate temporarily rises, then continues to decline, even under the loanable funds model.
-Mainstream theory of exogenous money failed to show this behavior of real interest rate as well.
+Interestingly, real interest rate (dotted line 4 in pink) temporarily rises, then continues to decline, even under the loanable funds model.
+Mainstream theory of exogenous money failed to show this cyclical behavior of real interest rate as well.